LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 changes in H3K9ac marking between pro-B and mature B cells (Revilla-I-Domingo et al. 2012).
 The second data set studies changes in CREB-binding protein (CBP) binding between wild-type and CBP knock-out cells (Kasper et al. 2014).
+These two studies were chosen to represent common situations where a DB analysis can be applied -- one involving sharp binding with CBP, and the other involving broader marking with H3K9ac.
 A separate workflow is described for the analysis of each data set, using the sliding window approach in both cases but with different parameter settings.
 The intention is to provide readers with a variety of usage examples from which they can construct DB analyses of their own data.

 Aligning reads in the H3K9ac libraries
 ======================================